Khloe Kardashian And Her Sisters Hit The Skating Rink To Get Away From It All

 According to a report by the Daily Mail, Khloe Kardashian and her sisters, except for Kim Kardashian, hit the skating rink to take a break from all the drama.

-The last couple of weeks have been an absolute nightmare for Khloe and her sisters as the cheating scandal hit a fever pitch.
+The last couple of weeks have been an absolute nightmare for Khloe and her sisters, as her ex Tristan Thompson’s cheating scandal hit a fever pitch.

-Amid all the drama of finding out about the cheating, trying to shield her daughter from the scandal, responding to reporters and fans about every minute detail, all while still trying to keep her business and personal life together is no doubt exhausting.
+Amid all the drama of finding out about the cheating, trying to shield her daughter from the scandal, responding to reporters and fans about every minute detail, all while still trying to keep her business and personal life together, is no doubt exhausting.

-As previously reported by Inquisitr, Khloe revealed that she often resorts to physical activity, like going to the gym to get her mind off things and give her something to focus on.
+As previously reported by The Inquisitr, Khloe revealed that she often resorts to physical activities, like going to the gym, to get her mind off things and give her something to focus on.

-During her breakup with her husband Lamar Odom she says she focused on getting her “revenge body” put together.
+During her breakup with ex-husband Lamar Odom, she said she focused on getting her “revenge body” put together.

-While working on getting in serious shape during this scandal, it seems she’s also taking time to be with her sisters and just get away from it all.
+While working on getting in serious shape during this scandal, it seems she’s also taking time to be with her sisters, to just get away from it all.

-The Kardashian and Jenner sisters, Kim being the only absentee, were seen skating at Skateland in Northridge, California, goofing off and letting off some steam.
+The Kardashian and Jenner sisters, Kim being the only absentee, were seen skating at Skateland in Northridge, California, goofing off, and letting off some steam.

-In a series of Instagram stories Khloe records the sisters skating around, laughing, and having a good time.
+In a series of Instagram Stories, Khloe recorded the sisters skating around, laughing, and having a good time.
 Though Khloe is never seen skating in the videos, she does provide commentary and seems to be enjoying herself.

-It would appear she’s following through on her declaration on Twitter March 2 that she needed to put that scandal behind her and move on with her life.
+It would appear she’s following through with her declaration posted on Twitter on March 2 in which she stated that she needs to put the scandal behind her and move on with her life.

 “I have to move on with my life & count my blessings, my family, my health, & my beautiful baby True.”